Bostrix/FSL-Flirt/README.md

 To compile FLIRT, follow these steps:

 - Ensure correct path in Makefile:
  After installing the necessary tools, verify correct path in the makefile to include additional LDFLAGS for the required libraries.
-For instance, if utilizing the warpfns library, basisfield library, meshclass library, miscmaths library, and zlib, ensure that the correct path is present in the makefile.
+For instance, if utilizing the warpfns library, basisfield library, meshclass library, miscmaths library, and znzlib, ensure that the correct path is present in the makefile.
 Make sure `$(WARPFNS_LDFLAGS)`,`$(ZNZLIB_LDFLAGS)` are included in the compile step of the makefile.

 - Confirm that the file `point_list.h` within the warpfns library accurately includes the path to `armawrap/newmat.h`.